tekknolagi/isdt/index.md

 primitive operations that a computer can perform, and it teaches them to express those solutions using various programming languages.
 However, there is a lot more to software engineering than just programming.
-The existing curriculum never formally teaches students about the ubiquitous tooling-like source control, build systems, and testing infrastructure-that makes efficient development and maintenance of large software systems possible.
+The existing curriculum does not spend much time focusing on the ubiquitous tooling--like source control, build systems, and testing infrastructure--that makes efficient development and maintenance of large software systems possible.

-Even tools that students are exposed to, like the POSIX shell, are not presented as things to be learned and understood.
-Instead, our courses treat them as obstacles to be brushed aside as quickly as possible so students can get back to the "real work" of programming.
-We give students pre-written build scripts and rote `g++` commands to memorize and don't expect them to know or care what's going on behind the scenes.
+Even tools that students are exposed to, like the POSIX shell, are not part of the explicit learning objectives for the existing courses.
+Instead, our courses treat them as obstacles in the "real work" of programming.

 To solve this problem, we propose a new course covering the fundamentals of four different categories of tooling, taught via concrete examples that